-With the college football season about to begin, it is worth a look to see how the teams stack-up, not based on rankings, but based on fan loyalty.
+With the college football in full swing, it is worth a look to see how the teams stack-up, not based on rankings, but based on fan loyalty.
 Big Data and Data Visualization help us with this and lead to some interesting insights.
-College football also offers us a great opportunity to look at the […]
+College football also offers us a great opportunity to look at the Big […]